AugChiang/DAS-N2N_DEMO/README.md

 While the `TunedModel.h5` in `./weights/` is the model (weights) after finetuning.

 ### demo.ipynb & demo.py
-- jupyter notebook: select the environment that just import and run the cells in `demo.ipynb`
+- Jupyter notebook: use, for example, VSCode with Jupyter extensions, and then select the environment (default: `demo`) that just creates.
+Click `Run All` to run the all cells in `demo.ipynb`
-- command line: simply run the `demo.py` typing `$ python demo.py` and it should do the work.
+- command line: activate the conad environment first: `$ conda activate demo` (default environment name is `demo`), and then simply run the `demo.py` typing `$ python demo.py` and it should do the work.
 (Figures are saved in `./fig/`)